Dady24/Denzel/README.md

 </h2>

-- *Lazack Bots are made by a student if you see any errors please submit a pull request`*
+- *Denzel Bots are made by a student if you see any errors please submit a pull request`*
 - *I may help you in bot deployment and bot code editing if i have time to do so*
-- *Use Lazack bots are always safe to youre heroku and give us credits.*
+- *Use Denzel bots are always safe to youre heroku and give us credits.*